firmadyne/scraper/README.md

 Usage
 =====

-Configure the `scrapy/settings.py` file, including whether metadata about downloaded firmware should be inserted into a SQL server.
+1. Configure the `firmware/settings.py` file.
+Comment out `SQL_SERVER` if metadata about downloaded firmware should not be inserted into a SQL server.

-To run a specific scraper, e.g. `dlink`:
+2. To run a specific scraper, e.g. `dlink`:

 `scrapy crawl dlink`